Louis-DR/j2gpp/README.md

 `j2gpp` requires at least one source be provided.
 The source paths can be files or directories, relative or absolute, and can use UNIX-style patterns such as wildcards.
 Template file names must end with the `.j2` extension which will be stripped at render.

-For more information about the Jinja2 syntax, see the documentation at [jinja.palletsprojects.com](https://jinja.palletsprojects.com/).
+For more information about the Jinja2 syntax, see the section below, or the documentation at [jinja.palletsprojects.com](https://jinja.palletsprojects.com/).

 For instance, suppose we have a templatized source file `foo.c.j2` :